strawmelonjuice/bungibindies/PROGRESS.md

 - Utilities -> `Bun.inflateSync`: Not sure how to implement this yet.
 - Utilities -> `Bun.readableStreamTo*()`: Not sure how to implement this.
 - Utilities -> `serialize` & `deserialize` in `bun:jsc`:
-  Not sure how to implement this.
-- Console: Not sure how to implement this yet.
+  Not sure how to implement this yet.
-- DNS: Not stable enough yet.
+- [ ] DNS: Not stable enough yet.
 - `import.meta`: Gleam modules are not accessible from Bun API's, maybe through source maps in the future.
 - Workers: Not stable enough yet.
+- Color: Not implementing because there are enough other packages that implement terminal colors.
 - Globals: Not relevant to the scope of this library.
 (Mostly contains browser-related globals.
 Some Bun ones, but those ought to be implemented elsewhere.)